Luxembourg Royal Wedding Look-Back: Charlotte and Felix

 Grand Duchess Charlotte and Prince Felix were married on November 6th, 1919 at the Cathédrale Notre-Dame in Luxembourg.
 Charlotte had become the reigning Grand Duchess ten months prior to the wedding, after her elder sister Marie-Adélaïde abdicated.
 The bridal couple were first cousins: their mothers, Marie Anne and Maria Antonia, were sisters, both being daughters of King Miguel I of Portugal.

 The union of Charlotte and Felix was not well received in Luxembourg, coming just shy of one year following the armistice which ended World War One.
 Prince Felix had served in the Austrian Dragoons during the War, and the Luxembourg people were reluctant to accept a consort who had fought against their side in the War.
 It is said that the crowd gathered outside the cathedral did so in silence, even as the bridal couple exited.
 Following the religious ceremony, Grand Duchess Charlotte and Prince Felix appeared on the balcony of the Grand Ducal Palace.

 Charlotte’s bridal attire consisted of a white wedding gown with long sleeves, a cowl neckline, and a lace skirt which was seen beneath the gown’s triangle-point overlay.
 She wore the opulent Luxembourg Empire Tiara over her lace veil, along with several diamond necklaces.
 This was the first time the tiara was worn in public, and is believed to have entered the Luxembourg family through Grand Duchess Elizabeth Mikhailovna of Russia, the first wife of Adolphe, Duke of Nassau (later the Grand Duke of Luxembourg).

-Tagged Bourbon-Parma, Felix of Bourbon-Parma, Grand Duchess Charlotte, Wedding.
+Tagged Felix of Bourbon-Parma, Grand Duchess Charlotte of Luxembourg, House of Bourbon-Parma, Wedding.